You DO NOT need to get a REAL ID now

 To ensure customers have all the documents they need for your visit, the NYS DMV has created an inter-active document guide that will walk you through what documents you are required to bring and provides an option to print the list for your convenience.

-A trip to your local DMV office to get a new photo taken and present documents that prove your full legal name and New York State residency, among other things, is required by federal regulations.
+A trip to your local Erie County Auto Bureau is required to have a new photo taken and to present the required original or certified proof documents that prove your full legal name and New York State residency, among other things, is required by federal regulations.
+You may also bring a completed Form MV-44 for your convenience.

 At present we are unable to process a REAL ID or Enhanced Driver License/non-Driver ID at any of our Mobile locations.
 Please visit any of our main or satellite office locations to complete this type of transaction.